LiamJCates/Programming-Notes/C++/ObjectOrientedConcepts.md

 Abstract Base Classes and Pure Virtual Functions

+Types such as complex and Vector are called concrete types because their representation is part of their definition.
+In that, they resemble built-in types.
+In contrast, an abstract type is a type that completely insulates a user from implementation details.
+To do that, we decouple the interface from the representation and give up genuine local variables.

 A base class that cannot be instantiated is called an abstract base class.
 Such a base class fulfills only one purpose, that of being derived from.
 C++ allows you to create an abstract base class using pure virtual functions.